Cyber Security: Is a Degree Worth It?

 In other words, a degree may not be required in order to land a cyber security position, but it definitely helps.
 For your best chance of landing a high salary, we recommend earning at least a bachelor’s degree and attending an accredited college that can set you up for success.

-According to the U.S. Bureau of Labor Statistics, the median salary for an Information Security Analyst in the United States is $103,590 per year.
+Anyone considering a cyber security career can view the most recent and relevant job descriptions and median salary information through the U.S. Bureau of Labor Statistics.
 The career outlook for cyber security analysts is 31%, which is much faster than the national average.
-Recent projections anticipate the field of cyber security adding over 40,000 new jobs between 2021 and 2029.
+And, recent projections anticipate the field of cyber security adding over 40,000 new jobs between 2021 and 2029.

 “Demand for information security analysts is expected to be very high, as these analysts will be needed to create innovative solutions to prevent hackers from stealing critical information or causing problems for computer networks.” – bls.gov